Matters of the HEART!!!

 Did you know cardiovascular disease is the leading global cause of death, accounting for 17.3 million deaths per year, a number that is expected to grow to more than 23.6 million by 2030.
 Cardiovascular diseases claim more lives than all forms of cancer combined.
 (As per the 2015 Heart Disease and Stroke Statistics Update, which is compiled annually by the American Heart Association, the Centers for Disease Control and Prevention, the National Institutes of Health and other government sources.)

 Are you at a risk?
-It is very important to be aware of the potential risk factors of the heart disease.
+It is very important to be aware of the potential risk factors of heart disease.
 Once you know about them it is very important to eliminate them or include them in your life as per the requirements.
 It’s time to start treating your body as a temple and follow some discipline in your life.

 Heart Disease, Stroke and Cardiovascular Disease Risk Factors